-A student is considered to have withdrawn from the program when:
+Once the cancellation period has elapsed, a student is considered to have withdrawn from the program when:

 - the student's withdrawal is in writing (no particular format required) to the school at their address.
-Written notice sent by mail shall have an effective date of mail deposit for notices properly addressed and postage prepaid. - the student is terminated from the program. - after the student fails to attend school for 14 consecutive calendar days.
+Written notice sentby mail shall have an effective date of mail deposit for notices properly addressed and postage prepaid. - the student is terminated from the program. - after the student fails to attend school for 14 consecutive calendar days.
 The date of withdrawal will be considered the last date of recorded attendance.